SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## getscripts

-Returns all the scripts in the game.
-CoreScripts should be filtered by default.
+Returns all the scripts in the game, CoreScripts should be filtered by default.

 ```luau
 function getscripts(): { Script | LocalScript | ModuleScript }